Why did you set your new adventure novel in Iceland?

 Who has inspired your stories?

-Nova Scotia provincial staff who protect and promote heritage places were the inspiration for my new mystery novel, The Spotted Dog Last Seen, which takes place in an historic cemetery.
+Both Nova Scotia and Alberta provincial staff who protect and promote heritage places have been the inspiration for my adventure novel, The Things Owen Wrote and my mystery novels, The Spotted Dog Last Seen, and The Missing Dog is Spotted.
 Staff of the Museum of Natural History in Halifax, Nova Scotia, were the inspiration for my trilogy, The Lobster Chronicles.
 I admire their passion for studying and preserving our natural world.
 My husband and son were the inspiration for Martin Bridge, to whom that series is dedicated.

 When you were a child, what were your favorite things to do?